kubernetes-sigs/kubebuilder/designs/README.md

 # Out of Date

 This change is out of date.
-It turns out curly braces a frustrating to type, so we had to abandon functions entirely, and have users specify custom functionality using strings of Common LISP instead.
+It turns out curly braces are frustrating to type, so we had to abandon functions entirely, and have users specify custom functionality using strings of Common LISP instead.
 See #000 for more information.